QUALITY MARTIAL ARTS INSTRUCTION IN NORTH-EAST EDMONTON

 The dojo also follows the syllabus of the Ryukyu Tesshinkan Kobudo Kyokai.
 The Tesshinkan, under the direction of Kancho Tamayose Hidemi, Hanshi, Judan, follows the lineage and curriculum of Okinawan kobudo legend Taira Shinken.
 The dojo members who partake in kobudo training are encouraged to join the Tesshinkan kyokai as all ranking is overseen by the association and not the dojo directly.
 Dojo members may belong to one or both programs; however, in order to train in the kobudo portion, a martial arts base is preferred.
 Inscription into kobudo training is at the sole discretion of the instructor.

-We are a registered non-profit society within the Province of Alberta and a community-based program.
-With an internationally-certified instructor and fees that make quality training affordable for all, make our dojo your first choice for an authentic martial arts experience!
+We are a registered non-profit society within the Province of Alberta and a Partner program with the South Clareview Community League.
+With an internationally-certified instructor and fees that make quality training affordable for all, we want you to make our dojo your first choice for an authentic martial arts experience!

 Senaha Shigetoshi 2017 Western Canada Ryusyokai Goju Ryu Seminar